Registered Dietitian Nutritionist (RDN)

 - Over a five-year period, 80% of dietetic directors rate at least a four on a five-point scale indicating that UMass graduates have a strong understanding of the scientific basis of dietetics practice.

-- Over a five-year period, 60% of graduates will rate at least four on a five-point scale that they received a strong understanding of the scientific basis for the study of dietetics in their course work at UMass.
+- Over a five-year period, 60% of graduates will rate at least four on a five-point scale that they received a strong understanding of the scientific basis for the study of dietetics in their course work at University of Massachusetts.

 Currently, the dietetics program at UMass has met or exceeded all benchmarks.
 Approximately 65% of our graduates apply the year they graduate to a dietetic internship and over the past three years (2016-2018) the acceptance rate as averaged 76% (national average 53%).
 Our first time pass rate on the RD exam averaged over 90%.
 Our last successful accreditation was completed in 2016.